pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ### B.7 Relationship to PIC Protocol Specifications

-"PIC Protocol" documents, when published, will define concrete protocol encodings and interoperability profiles that implement the PIC Model as specified in the PIC Spec.
+“PIC Protocol” documents, when published, will define concrete protocol encodings and interoperability profiles that implement the PIC Model as specified in the PIC Spec.
 Such protocol documents do not alter the authorship, canonicity, or normative status of the PIC Model or the PIC Spec, which remain defined exclusively by the Official PIC Spec.

 ### B.8 Immutability of Authorship and Canonical Status